harvester/docs/docs/advanced/storageclass.md

 :::info important

-When the value is `1`, the created volume from this `StorageClass` has only one replica, it may block the [Node Maintenance](../host/host.md#node-maintenance), check the section [Single-Replica Volumes](../troubleshooting/host.md#single-replica-volumes) and set a proper global option.
+When the value is `1`, the created volume from this `StorageClass` has only one replica, it may block the [Node Maintenance](../host/host.md#node-maintenance), check the section [Single-Replica Volumes](../troubleshooting/host.md#single-replica-volumes).

 :::